aDotInTheVoid/boxcars/docs/report/report.md

 `cowns`[^not_slice], `payload_size` bytes of payload copied from payload, and `f` as the pointer that will be invoked when all cowns are acquired.

 [^not_slice]: We can't use a slice of cowns (`&[CownPtr]`) here, because Rust
     slices don't have a well-defined ABI.
-Instead we decompose it into its raw parts (a pointer and a lenght), and pass those individually.
+Instead we decompose it into its raw parts (a pointer and a length), and pass those individually.

 ```rust {caption="Rust-side declaration of \texttt{boxcars\\_sched\\_lambda}" label="boxcars-sched-lambda"}
 extern "C" {